christina-de-martinez/mux-video-player/README.md

 To set the volume, you need to make a noise inversely proportional to the volume you want.
 So, a loud sound produces a quiet volume setting.
 For example, if you're in a library and you'd like a quiet volume to match the environment, you must scream.
 This value is also shared between all users.

+Additionally, seeking the video helpfully moves the window left or right for you.
+This is useful because it is.

 With this video player, the efforts of one affect the experience of all.
 I hope this allows you to revisit the feeling of resting in confidence that 33% of your final grade is in the hands of Brad from the lacrosse team.